AV32/Calculator/README.md

 ### What I learned

-I learned how to use CSS Grid as well as how to apply neumorphism and glassmorphism effects which are very trendy at the moment and make your design look mesmerizing.
+I learned how to use CSS Grid as well as how to apply neumorphism and glassmorphism effects which are very trendy at the moment and make our design look mesmerizing.

 ## Author